Mullein

 Drug Interactions

-These are rare but possible.
 Mullein may enhance sedative effects when combined with sleep medications or alcohol.
 Space out consumption if you take regular medications.

 Legal Status

 Mullein is completely legal across the United States and most countries worldwide.
 Federal drug laws don’t classify it as a controlled substance.
-You can legally buy, possess, and use mullein for personal herbal practices, including smoking blends.
+You can freely buy, possess, and use mullein for personal herbal practices, including smoking blends.

 State Environmental Classifications: